jli05/jli05.github.io/_posts/2024-08-19-FCA-SIPP-Authorisation.md

 * PERG 2.7.7 - Arranging deals in investments points (1) and (2)
 * PERG 2.7.8 - Managing investments
 * PERG 2.7.14C - Advising on investments
+* PERG 12.2 - Establishing, operating or winding up a personal pension scheme

 ## MiFID business?
 Read through PERG 13, and more specifically PERG 13.3.